archiecobbs/java-console-toolkit/README.md

 Let's nail down some concepts used by this library.

 An **I/O stream** is a simple byte-oriented conduit, that is, an `InputStream` or an `OutputStream`.
-Actually we want `PrintStream` instead of `OutputStream` because we're going to assume that there is some known character encoding.
+Actually we want `PrintStream` instead of `OutputStream` because we're going to assume that there is some defined character encoding; this allows us to print text.

 A **command** is a lot like a function.
 It has a name and it takes zero or more parameters which are all strings.
 Some of the parameters may be flag-like options, but it's really entirely up to the command as to how it interprets the parameters.
-It executes for a while, does something, and then it completes.
+It executes for a while, does something (hopefully useful), and then it completes.
+It can be interrupted if we get tired of waiting for it to complete.
 On completion, it may or may not return some value, which could boolean (i.e., success or failure), or an integer code (zero for succes, non-zero for error), etc. In this project, commands return integers.

-When a command executes, it is given access to three standard I/O streams: **input**, **output**, and **error**.
-They will usually contain human-readable content because there's usually a human at the other end, but this is up to the command.
+When a command executes, it is given access to the three standard I/O streams: **input**, **output**, and **error**.
+They will usually contain human-readable content because there's usually a human at the other end (i.e., using the console), but that is entirely up to the command.

 A **terminal** is a text-based user interface.
 It will be associated with a keyboard of some kind for input and a textual display of some kind for output.
-Examples include SSH and telnet clients, and the system console from which a Java process is launched.
+Examples include (a server's local representation of) SSH and telnet clients, and the system console from which a Java process is launched.
 In this project, a terminal is represented by an instance of [JLine3](https://github.com/jline/jline3)'s [`Terminal`](https://www.javadoc.io/doc/org.jline/jline/latest/org/jline/terminal/Terminal.html) class.

 A terminal communicates using two underlying I/O streams, one for each direction.
 The data transmitted on these streams is encoded according to a protocol defined by the **terminal type**.
 This protocol allows for sending not only normal text "as is" but also special output commands like "clear the screen" and special input commands like "signal an interrupt" (might be sent when someone on the remote end presses Control-C).
 Using the protocol for sending and receiving "as is" text, a `Terminal` can provide the input and output streams that a command expects.